 - 1. Specify relevant security settings for the wireless network of the router. - 2.
-Click the ENABLE WPS button. - 3.
-Save the settings and close the web-based interface (click the Logout line of the menu).
+Make sure that the Enable Wi-Fi when WPS function is activated with hardware button switch is moved to the right on the tabs of both bands. - 3.
+Click the ENABLE WPS button. - 4.
+Close the web-based interface (click the Logout line of the menu).